 In 2005, in cooperation with the esteemed Italian leather goods brand FURLA, and with SHIZEN Yoga Studio, Dana opened FURLA Yoga, a boutique yoga studio in Aoyama, Tokyo, offering quality yoga instruction to both Japanese and international clientele.
 As Studio Director, Dana managed, taught at, and developed curriculum and programming for the studio from its early years until its closing in December, 2017.
 Dana is ever grateful to the teachers, students, and staff in Tokyo who made this wonderful project possible, even after she left Japan in 2013!

 In 2013, Dana relocated to beautiful Salt Lake City, Utah with her husband and son.
-She currently teaches yoga classes, workshops, and retreats in the area, works one-on-one with clients as a yoga therapist, and is faculty for local yoga teacher training programs.
-Dana can be found teaching or training at Mindful Yoga Collective, Inbody Academy, Salt Lake Community College, and the University of Utah.
-She also teaches yoga for patients, caregivers, and staff at the Huntsman Cancer Institute. *Due to COVID, all classes are currently held online; details here!
+She taught yoga classes, workshops, and retreats in the area, worked one-on-one with clients as a yoga therapist, and was faculty for local yoga teacher training programs.
+Dana has taught at Mindful Yoga Collective, Inbody Academy, Salt Lake Community College, and the University of Utah.
+She also teaches yoga for patients, caregivers, and staff at the Huntsman Cancer Institute.

 Dana’s yoga/movement teaching and therapeutic work are influenced by the Iyengar yoga tradition, as well as her background in a variety of somatic practices, including: modern dance, bodywork, movement analysis, anatomy and kinesiology, and martial arts.
 Using yoga as a vehicle for transformation, she works to develop ease, efficiency, and alignment of body, breath, and mind.
 Focusing on precision of body mechanics, structural awareness, and intelligent practice, Dana’s yoga classes are challenging, innovative, fun, and instructive, with an emphasis on meeting each student’s needs.
 Using props such as blocks, belts, bolsters, chairs, and walls, Dana creates asana (posture) and movement practices for every body, regardless of age, size, or ability, and encourages practitioners to move with power and love through all phases of life.